 How big could the gains for Australian renters be if we adopted similar tenancy laws to what is fairly standard n Europe?
 Let us take the situation of secure tenant rights and coupled with limiting rental price increases to CPI.

 With $60 billion in total housing rents paid to landlords each year, even small rental savings across a small share of tenants results in big savings.
-If just one quarter of tenants made a 20% saving on market rental price, that would amount to $3 billion per year saved.
-If half of tenants made those savings, that’s $6 billion.
+If just one-quarter of tenants made a 20% saving on market rental price, that would amount to $3 billion per year saved.
+If half of the tenants made those savings, that’s $6 billion.

 Adopting world’s best tenancy rights would undermine futile rental-price competition and be a $3 billion win for Australian tenants.